 Popular Applications for Voice Command Technology

 Many of today’s vehicles are equipped with speech recognition controls that could improve safety by helping drivers keep their eyes on the road.
 Instead of texting or turning a radio nob while driving, you can tell your car what to do.
 According to language technology firm Globalme, your car’s speech system could also tell you important messages.
 It could let you know when your car’s gas tank or battery is low, and it could give you directions to the nearest gas station.

 While we often consider voice commands for consumer goods, they are also improving military technology.
 The F-35 fighter aircraft is equipped with a speech recognition system that enables pilots to give the aircraft voice commands.
 Military Machine points out that this lets pilots focus on other mission-critical tasks instead of scrolling through the instrument panel.

-Devices such as our cell phones and speakers are now equipped with voice assistants such as Apple’s Siri, Amazon’s Alexa and Google Assistant.
+Devices such as our cell phones and speakers are now equipped with voice search assistants such as Apple’s Siri, Amazon’s Alexa and Google Assistant.
 These tech giants already have hundreds of millions of pre-existing users, and the latest voice technology can be integrated into their devices with a simple software update, according to Globalme.
 With these updates, we can play music, look up a recipe and follow directions — all without lifting a finger.

 Learning and Disability Assistance

 Voice command technology can help people who are learning a new language practice pronunciation.
 Most importantly, according to The Conversation, voice interfaces help users with disabilities such as motor impairments, repetitive stress injuries (such as carpal tunnel) or dyslexia.